brandonjackson/global-dialogues/analysis_output/GD5/research/sections/section_07_probing_for_ideological_consistency_and_contradictions.md

 ## Analysis Date: 2025-09-02T18:29:37

 ### Question 7.1: From Equality to Economics
-**Finding:** Among respondents who believe humans are "fundamentally equal to other animals" (36.2% of sample), 53.6% endorse at least one form of economic rights for animals, compared to only 34.8% among non-equality believers.
-This reveals partial practical extension of abstract equality beliefs, though nearly half don't extend equality to economic domains.
+**Finding:** Among respondents who believe humans are "fundamentally equal to other animals" (36.2% of sample), 76.4% endorse at least one form of economic rights for animals, compared to 73.7% among non-equality believers.
+This reveals that equality believers are only marginally more likely to support economic rights, suggesting abstract philosophical beliefs don't strongly translate to economic policy positions.

 **Method:** Analysis of Q94 (human superiority/equality) cross-referenced with Q91 (economic rights multi-select), filtering for participants with PRI >= 0.3.